-We face significant challenges in operating and growing our business related to the outbreak of the novel coronavirus (COVID-19") which continues to impact the United States and the world.
-The impact of COVID-19 includes continued travel restrictions, quarantines, "stay-at-home" and "shelter-in-place" orders and shutdowns of certain businesses around the world.
+We continue to face significant challenges in operating and growing our business related to the global impact of the novel coronavirus (COVID-19").
+COVID-19 impact includes continued travel restrictions, quarantines, "stay-at-home" and "shelter-in-place" orders, shutdowns and slowdowns of certain businesses around the world and impacts on supply chains and logistics.
 The COVID-19 pandemic has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both in the United States and many countries abroad.
 As part of intensifying efforts to contain the spread of COVID-19, many companies and state, local and foreign governments continue to impose restrictions, including shelter-in-place orders and travel bans.
-While some of these companies and jurisdictions have started to relax such restrictions, in some cases, the restrictions have been put back in place after having been lifted.
-These factors negatively impacted our operations and results of operations for 2020 and the first six months of 2021.
+While some of these companies and jurisdictions have started to relax such restrictions, in some cases, the restrictions are put back in place after having been lifted.
+These factors negatively impacted our operations and results of operations for 2020 and the first nine months of 2021.
 We expect that the evolving COVID-19 pandemic, associated travel restrictions and social distancing requirements, especially international, may continue to have an adverse impact on our results of operations.
 While the ultimate economic impact of the COVID-19 pandemic is highly uncertain, we expect that our business and results of operations, including our revenues, earnings and cash flows from operations, will be adversely impacted for at least the balance of 2021, including as a result of:

-- · Delays in our ability to travel and train, especially internationally; - Greater funding challenges for our customer base, which may adversely affect timing of anticipated contracts and new customer sales; - Disruption to our supply chain caused by distribution and other logistical issues, which may further delay our ability to deliver product to customers; and - Potential decrease in productivity of our employees or those of our customers or suppliers due to travel bans or restrictions, work-from-home or shelter-in-place policies and orders.
+- Delays in our ability to travel and train, especially internationally; - Greater funding challenges for our customer base, which may adversely affect timing of anticipated contracts and new customer sales; - Disruption to our supply chain caused by distribution and other logistical issues, which may further delay our ability to deliver product to customers beyond 2021; - Potential decrease in productivity of our employees or those of our customers or suppliers due to travel bans or restrictions, work-from-home or shelter-in-place policies and orders.

-We may be adversely affected by continued social unrest, protests against racial inequality, protests against police brutality and movements such as "Defund the Police".
+We also may be adversely affected by continued social unrest, protests against racial inequality, protests against police brutality and movements such as "Defund the Police".
 These events may directly or indirectly affect police agency budgets and funding available to current and potential customers.
 Participants in these events may also attempt to create the perception that our solutions are contributing to the perceived problems or ineffective as a solution, which may adversely affect us, our business and results of operations, including our revenues, earnings and cash flows from operations.